RELEASES

 Leaders and best: Seven U-M faculty named Guggenheim Fellows

-ANN ARBOR, Mich.—Seven University of Michigan faculty members have been awarded 2008 Guggenheim Fellowships, a coveted national honor recognizing distinguished achievement in many fields.
+ANN ARBOR—Seven University of Michigan faculty members have been awarded 2008 Guggenheim Fellowships, a coveted national honor recognizing distinguished achievement in many fields.

 U-M's total is the highest by any university in the United States or Canada this year.
 The 10 campuses comprising the University of California system had at least 18 fellows, with the most at UC-Berkeley with six.